youroldmangaming/DOX/docs/index.md

 ## UML diagrams

-You can render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
+I will be using UML diagrams within the documentation via [Mermaid](https://mermaidjs.github.io/).
 For example, this will produce a sequence diagram:

 ```mermaid
 sequenceDiagram